carrierlxk/AGNN/README.md

 4. Post CRF processing code: https://github.com/lucasb-eyer/pydensecrf (scale=1 for unary,sdims = 1, compat=5 for pairwise Gaussian, sdims=30, schan=5, compat=9
 )
 The pretrained weight can be download from [GoogleDrive](https://drive.google.com/open?id=1w4hWVC7ZTTVDJCQN6-vOVLY9JLJCru7G).

+**For instance-level zero-shot VOS (multiple instances)

+1. Download DAVIS-2017 dataset and run the object level zero-shot VOS for each video.In this way, we can obtain the object-level mask for each frame.

+2. Download the code of PWCNet from [here](https://github.com/sniklaus/pytorch-pwc) and compute the optical flow for each video.

+3. Download the code of PReMVOS from [here](https://github.com/JonathonLuiten/PReMVOS).
+Run the proposal generation and combination code with the provided network.
+In this way, we can obtain the instance level proposals for each frame.

+4. Run the command proposal_selection_un.py to select the foreground instances and generate related json and jpeg file.
+Copy this file to PReMVOS and make a new file called my_data.

+5. Run the code of refinement_net in PReMVOS and generate the mask for each instance.

+6. Change the path of first frame as well annotation in MergeTrack/merge.py.
+Run the mergetrack code to associate the instance mask across the subsequent frames.

 The segmentation results on DAVIS-2016, Youtube-objects and DAVIS-2017 datasets can be download from [GoogleDiver](https://drive.google.com/open?id=1w5nRgUdUz-OxUhEYjytYDXB_xa2r983_).